M4X-VOGEL/Clingonia/README.md

 - Users may experience decreased responsiveness when zooming in closely on environments.
 - Our example `ASP` code for solving environments is provided for reference and simple environments.
 It is not flawless.
 We recommend using your own implementation for optimal results.
 - On macOS, text input fields might not appear immediately upon loading the page.
 Interacting with a control, such as clicking "Advanced Options," should reveal them.

-- The following parameters currently have no impact on Clingo and may be enhanced in the future by upcoming students:
+- (!)
+The following parameters currently have **no impact on Clingo** and may be enhanced in the future by upcoming students:
-        - Speed ratio map
+- `Speed ratio map`
-        - Malfunction rate
+- `Malfunction rate`
-        - Min. duration for malfunctions
-        - Max. duration for malfunctions
+- `Min./Max. duration for malfunctions`.

 <br>